Revengeseekerz: Background and development

 Jane Remover released their second studio album, Census Designated, in 2023.
 It received positive reviews from publications such as Pitchfork, The Guardian, and Exclaim!.
 It was generally described as a shoegaze and post-rock album.
-In 2024, they released the non-album singles "Flash in the Pan", "Dream Sequence", "Magic I Want U", and "How to Teleport", being left as unfinished tracks.
-During February 2025, they released their album Ghostholding under the alias Venturing, conceptualized around the same time as Revengeseekerz.
+In 2024, they released the non-album singles "Flash in the Pan", "Dream Sequence", "Magic I Want U", and "How to Teleport", being left as unfinished tracks that later evolved as the EP Heart when it was released in December 2025.
+In February 2025, they released their album Ghostholding under the alias Venturing, conceptualized around the same time as Revengeseekerz.

-Development

-Remover revealed in a January 2025 Billboard article that they recorded an 18-song album containing the previously released singles throughout the summer of 2024 but scrapped it in favor of the sound on Revengeseekerz.
-They conceptualized the album while opening for JPEGMafia on his Lay Down My Life tour, beginning work on it in September 2024 upon the tour's completion, fueled by an experience in which maggots had infested their refrigerator due to their power bill failing to be paid while on tour.
+Remover revealed in a January 2025 Billboard interview that they recorded an 18-track album containing the previously released singles throughout the summer of 2024 but scrapped it in favor of the sound on Revengeseekerz.
+They conceptualized the album while opening for JPEGMafia on his Lay Down My Life Tour, beginning work on it in September 2024 upon the tour's completion, fueled by an experience in which maggots had infested their refrigerator due to their power bill failing to be paid while on tour.
 They couch surfed for a week before returning home to work on the album once the infestation had been taken care of.

 In an interview with NPR, Remover predicted that "whatever comes next" after Census Designated would be a sharp contrast.
 After Remover's leg on JPEGMafia's Lay Down My Life tour, they wrote "JRJRJR" on September 28, 2024, being the only track finished for three months at the time.
 As Remover started when beginning production on Revengeseekerz, "physically and career wise, I was so hungry."
 At the time the production of Revengeseekerz began, it was Remover's third attempt at making their third studio album.
 The album's production began in October 2024 and concluded in February 2025.
 According to Remover, each track was made during one or two studio sessions.

 Revengeseekerz' title is influenced by Kill Bill: Volume 1, Remover's favorite film.
 Another influence of the album is electronic music project Machine Girl's ...Because I'm Young Arrogant and Hate Everything You Stand For (2017).
 Remover's themes of retributory violence connect to "Movies for Guys" from their debut album Frailty, where they narrate taking glass shards to an offender and watching television as they bleed out on the sidewalk.
 This is reflected in multiple tracks from Revengeseekerz: "Angels in Camo" opens with "Dear God, place a curse on those who wronged me"; "Turn Up or Die" includes "Give death bitches proper sendoff.
-Explosive bitch, blow his head off"; and "Experimental Skin" includes "I wanna sin, blow the city up."
+Explosive bitch, blow his head off," and "Experimental Skin" includes "I wanna sin, blow the city up."